axibase/atsd-use-cases/expatriation/README.md

 ### Web Crawler

 A web crawler is a tool similar to those used by indexing services like Google, Bing, or Duck Duck Go which searches a URL or collection of URLs looking for a specifically-defined piece of information.
-In the case of a search engine, this is usually a set of keywords and parameters input by a user into a search bar on the companies site.
+In the case of a search engine, this is usually a set of keywords and parameters input by a user into a search bar on the company's site.
 In the case of expatriation data and ATSD, Axibase developers have written a [Web Crawler](https://github.com/axibase/atsd-data-crawlers/tree/irs-expatriation-data-crawler#irs-expatriation-statistics-data-crawler) specifically for the task of tracking Federal Register publications for new expatriation data releases.

 The Web Crawler operates according to the following workflow:

 ![](images/crawler-flow.png)

 The Web Crawler reads incoming data from the Federal Register and parses it into a [`series` command](https://github.com/axibase/atsd/blob/master/api/network/series.md), readable by [ATSD](https://axibase.com/products/axibase-time-series-database/), the database which hosts all the data used in this article and supports the background operations of SQL Console.
-A sample `series` command is shown below:
+A `series` command template is shown below:

 ```sql
 series d:{iso-date} e:{entity} t:{tag-1}={val-1} m:{metric-1}={number}
 ```

 Once the data is stored in the database, the date (`d:`) parameter may be referenced in ISO format, or modified to output human-readable date information such as that seen in the [SQL](#sql) section of this article.
+Tags (`t:`), metrics (`m:`), and entities (`e:`) are identifying features of a particular set of data.
+In the case of expatriation data here, the entity is the publishing body, the IRS and the metric is the number of expatriates.
+The raw data does not feature tag-level differentiation, but it could be something like `us-born-citizens` versus `naturalized-citizens`, if the data were tracked that specifically.

-The complete least and operation instructions of supported Axibase data crawlers is hosted [here](https://github.com/axibase/atsd-data-crawlers).
+The complete list and operation instructions of other supported Axibase data crawlers is hosted [here](https://github.com/axibase/atsd-data-crawlers).

 ### Conclusion